cactus-bm/libreoffice-core/README.md

 `./cactus-make` will avoid the __make clean__ and again improve the build time provide nothing has changed that would effect autogen output.

-This build process it's output as a directory call instdir at the root of libreoffice.
+This build process produce a directory called instdir which contains the libreoffice application soffice.bin and the necessary libraries.

 ## Testing the release